 Into the Wild Experience represents a new breed of daytime parties in Cape Town.
-In just 2 short years these creatives have thrown over 7 events and cemented themselves on the Cape Town outdoor calendar.
+In just 2 short years these creatives have thrown over 8 events and cemented themselves on the Cape Town outdoor calendar.

 Hi guys.
 Let’s get straight into it.
 What’s the vision behind Into the Wild?
-Tell us a bit about having both techno and progressive psytrance in your festival.

 What do you look for when booking an artist to perform at one of your festivals?